bransometan/Healthiest365/README.md

-# Healthiest365 - SG AI Nutritionist (Healthy365 Extension)
+# HealthiestSG - SG AI Nutritionist (HealthySG Extension)

-Healthiest365 is an intelligent nutritionist extension of the Healthy365 app, designed to promote healthier eating habits with the help of advanced AI technology.
+HealthiestSG is an intelligent nutritionist extension of the HealthySG app, designed to promote healthier eating habits with the help of advanced AI technology.
 This AI-powered solution offers personalized meal suggestions, nutritional analysis, and advices tailored to individual health goals, preferences, and dietary restrictions.
-Healthiest365 is not just about food, it's about creating a balanced, healthy way of living that supports long-term well-being, perfectly complementing the Healthy365 app ecosystem.
+HealthiestSG is not just about food, it's about creating a balanced, healthy way of living that supports long-term well-being, perfectly complementing the HealthySG app ecosystem.

 ## Project Overview

-Healthiest365, a 24/25 Sem 2 NUS IS4261 Project by Group 2, is designed to revolutionize daily nutrition and promote a healthier lifestyle through AI-powered meal nutritionist.
+HealthiestSG, a 24/25 Sem 2 NUS IS4261 Project by Group 2, is designed to revolutionize daily nutrition and promote a healthier lifestyle through AI-powered meal nutritionist.
 This project aims to provide personalized meal suggestions, in-depth nutritional insights, and tailored advice, making healthy eating accessible and convenient for everyone.

 ## Table of Contents
 - [Getting Started](#getting-started)